BEIJING, CHINA--(Marketwired - Mar 6, 2014) - Agria Corporation (

 Currency Convenience Translation

-The conversion of Renminbi into U.S. dollars in this release, made solely for the convenience of the reader.
-The conversion of RMB into US dollars in this release is based on the noon buying rate in The City of New York for cable transfers of RMB as certified for customs purposes by the Federal Reserve Bank of New York.
-Unless otherwise noted, all translations from RMB to US dollars and from US dollars to RMB in this release were made at a rate of RMB6.2301 to US$1.00, the noon buying rate in effect as of December 31, 2012.
+The conversion of Renminbi (RMB) into US dollars in this release is made solely for the convenience of the reader.
+The conversion rate of RMB into US dollars in this release is based on the H.10 statistical release of the US Federal Reserve Board as of December 31, 2013.
+Unless otherwise noted, all translations from RMB to US dollars and from US dollars to RMB in this release were made at a rate of RMB 6.0537 to US$1.00.
 Certain comparative figures are converted by using the rate as of the respective balance sheet dates.

 About Agria Corporation